Intern Salary by State: Which Pays Most? (2025–26)

 • Career pathways: Some states offer more subspecialty training positions or faster progression to registrar pay scales (e.g. Victoria’s registrar base salary of $126 k).

-• Leave and allowances: Longer annual leave (QLD, NT) and additional allowances (e.g. rural loadings, higher meal allowances) can increase total remuneration.
+• Leave and allowances: Longer annual leave or extra leave accrual opportunities (e.g. QLD, or NT for NT-based doctors and seven-day shiftworkers) can increase total remuneration.

 Next steps